siberianfox/tinygwiki/Tinyg-Communications-Programming.md

 ! | Feedhold (pause)
 ~ | Cycle start (resume)

-For ease of processing these are single character commands.
-This is so that they can be removed from the serial stream and acted on immediately - therefore "jumping the queue".
-(Hopefully this will be clearer after you read about flow control in the next section.)

-BUT - This queue-hopping does not work on the newer ARM ports, and we are planning more complex front-panel commands such as feed rate overrides that will not be possible to execute as single character commands.

 # Driving the Board from a Host Computer
 Now that we've discussed how commands work let's talk about how to feed commands to TinyG for optimal program execution.

-We recommended using Line Mode protocol for host-to-board communications.
+We recommend using Line Mode protocol for host-to-board communications.
 In line mode the board works on complete command lines, instead of characters.
 The host sends a few command lines to prime the board's serial receive queue, then the host sends a new line each time it receives a response from a processed line.
 That's it.
 So if you are building a sender that's all you need to do.

 We recommend using the [node-g2core-api](https://github.com/synthetos/node-g2core-api) nodeJS module, which already handles line mode communications.
 Or just use it as a worked example if you are writing your own.

 TinyG and g2core also support character mode (byte streaming) which is deprecated and may be removed at a later time.

-##Overview of Communications Model

 ## Linemode Protocol

-We designed the _linemode protocol_ to help prevent the serial buffer from either filling completely (preventing time-critical commands from getting through) while keeping the serial buffer full enough in order to prevent degradation to motion quality due to the motion commands not making it to the machine in a timely manner.
+Linemode protocol was designed to help prevent the serial buffer from either filling completely (preventing time-critical commands from getting through) while keeping the serial buffer full enough in order to prevent degradation to motion quality due to the motion commands not making it to the machine in a timely manner.

-The protocol is simple - "blast" 4 lines to the board without waiting for responses.
+The protocol is simple - "blast" 4 command lines to the board without waiting for responses.
 From that point on send a single line for every `{r:...}` response received.
 Every command will return one and only one response. **The exceptions are single character commands, such as !, ~, or ENQ, which do not consume line buffers and do not generate responses.**

 In implementation it's actually rather simple: